tiannamen/ic5-techwriting/README.md

 #### Know your Grammar

 Do not worry: nobody expects you to write like a Technical Writer if you are not.
-However, you should at least be able to write gramatically correct sentences and paragraphs.
+However, you should at least be able to write gramatically correct sentences and paragraphs to comply with Nu Quality Standards.
 In case this is still a challenge to you, check out the [Tech Writing courses from Google Developers](#helpful-links).

 ### Getting Started